gumaerc-testorg/5.301-january-iap-2012/content/pages/labs/recrystallization-and-single-crystal.md

 ### Goal

-You will be given 2.00 g of impure naphthalene (mothballs!); your job is to purify the naphthalene by recrystallization without losing a significant amount of your sample!1
+You will be given 2.00 g of impure naphthalene (mothballs!); your job is to purify the naphthalene by recrystallization without losing a significant amount of your sample!{{< sup "1" >}}

 Experiment Outline
 ------------------